lucascprazeres/Eco/frontend/README.md

   npm run dev
 ```

-Don't forget to rename the file `.env.example` to `.env` in order to load the application envs
+Don't forget to rename the file `.env.example` to `.env.local` in order to load the application envs

 After running the app, you can access the frontend in http://localhost:3001.
 Make sure you are also running the backend application, to access all features.